Security Council Elections 2019

-- one seat for the African Group (currently held by Côte d´Ivoire and Equatorial Guinea);
+- two seats for the African Group (currently held by Côte d´Ivoire and Equatorial Guinea);

-- one seat for the Group of Latin American and Caribbean States (GRULAC, currently held by Bolivia); and
+- one seat for the Asia-Pacific Group (currently held by Kuwait);

-- two seats for the Western Europe and Others Group (WEOG, currently held by the Netherlands and Sweden).
+- one seat for the Latin American and Caribbean Group (GRULAC, currently held by Peru); and

-The East European Group is not contesting any seat this year as its seat, held by Poland through 2019, comes up for election every other year.
-The five new members elected this year will take up their seats on 1 January 2019 and will serve until 31 December 2020.
+The Western European and Others Group (WEOG) is not contesting any seats this year as its two seats, held by Belgium and Germany through 2020, come up for election every other year.
+The five new members elected this year will take up their seats on 1 January 2020 and will serve until 31 December 2021.

 Click here to view a comprehensive review of elections for non-permanent members of the Security Council, 1946-2017.